yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_non_root.md

 ## Set API Gateway file ownership to non-root user

-The ownership of the gateway files must be set to the non-root user.
-You can change the user and group ownership of all files under the gateway installation directory, for example:
+The ownership of API Gateway files must be set to the non-root user.
+You can change the user and group ownership of all files under API Gateway installation directory, for example:

 ```
 # chown -R admin:admin /opt/Axway-7.8/apigateway